opennetworkinglab/aether-docs/onramp/blueprints.rst

 * Inventory file ``hosts.ini`` is identical to that used in the Emulated RAN section.
 Minimally, SD-Core runs on one server and gNBsim runs on a second server.
+(The Quick Start deployment, with both SD-Core and gNBsim running in the same server, also works.)

 * New make targets, ``5gc-upf-install`` and ``5gc-upf-uninstall``, to
   be executed after the standard SD-Core installation.
 The blueprint